-Poor farm land often makes great golf ground, so when Glenn Gulick and wife Lucinda got discouraged farming, their thoughts turned to finding alternative uses for land.
+Poor farmland often makes great golf ground, so when Glenn Gulick and wife Lucinda got discouraged farming, their thoughts turned to finding alternative uses for the land.
 It was too rolling for row crops, too dry to be good pastureland and too remote to sell to a housing developer.
-They contacted ASGCA member firm Hurdzan/Fry, who saw their land as well adapted for building a practical golf course, which meant keeping all expenditures low.
+They contacted ASGCA member firm Hurdzan Golf, who saw their land as well adapted for building a practical golf course, which meant keeping all expenditures low.
 After going through an extensive research phase, followed by equally exhaustive schematic and design development phases, a master plan emerged that showed very little clearing, earthmoving or drainage was needed.

 |Project name:||Split Rock Golf Club|

 |Description:||18-hole, Par 72, 6,800 yards; facilities include practice range|

 The golf course finished in 1997, has three or four sets of tees per hole, 6,000 sq.ft. greens, 35 acres of fairways, lots of bunkers and natural hazards of slopes, creeks and trees.
 The 18-hole green fees are $18 on weekdays and $20 on weekends, with carts at $11 per round.
 The golf course is located about 20 miles south of downtown Columbus, and is not easy to find the first time venturing out of country roads.
 But the golf course has a growing group of loyalists and has proven to be a lot more profitable than farming.